micropython/micropython/docs/library/utime.rst

 The ``utime`` module provides functions for getting the current time and date, measuring time intervals, and for delays.

-**Time Epoch**: Unix port uses standard for POSIX systems epoch of 1970-01-01 00:00:00 UTC.
-However, embedded ports use epoch of 2000-01-01 00:00:00 UTC.
+**Time Epoch**: The Unix and esp32 ports use the POSIX standard epoch of 1970-01-01 00:00:00 UTC.
+However, other ports use an epoch of 2000-01-01 00:00:00 UTC.

-**Maintaining actual calendar date/time**: This requires a Real Time Clock (RTC).
-On systems with underlying OS (including some RTOS), an RTC may be implicit.
-Setting and maintaining actual calendar time is responsibility of OS/RTOS and is done outside of MicroPython, it just uses OS API to query date/time.
-On baremetal ports however system time depends on ``machine.RTC()`` object.
-The current calendar time may be set using ``machine.RTC().datetime(tuple)`` function, and maintained by following means:

-* By a backup battery (which may be an additional, optional component for a particular board).
-* Using networked time protocol (requires setup by a port/user).
-* Set manually by a user on each power-up (many boards then maintain RTC time across hard resets, though some may require setting it again in such case).

-If actual calendar time is not maintained with a system/MicroPython RTC, functions below which require reference to current absolute time may behave not as expected.
+**Maintaining actual calendar date/time** is port-dependent.
+* On operating systems, such as Unix, that manage time on their own MicroPython simply makes the appropriate system calls to retrieve time and it cannot set the time.
+* On ports with an RTOS that can manage time the Real Time Clock (RTC) is managed by the RTOS and MicroPython leverages the RTOS' functionality to retrieve and set time.
+On those ports the ``machine.RTC`` object should not be used to set/get time, however the `set_time()` and `adjtime()` methods in this module may be used.
+On some ports the ``network.SNTP`` class may also be used to automatically adjust time.
+* On baremetal ports the Real Time Clock (RTC) must be initialized by the application using either the ``machine.RTC`` class or the `set_time()` method.
+On those ports `adjtime()`` and time zones are not available and `localtime()` as well as `gmtime()` return the same time as set in the RTC.

 Functions
 ---------

 .. function:: localtime([secs])

-   Convert a time expressed in seconds since the Epoch (see above) into an 8-tuple which
+   Convert a time expressed in seconds since the Epoch (see above) into a 9-tuple which
-   contains: (year, month, mday, hour, minute, second, weekday, yearday) If secs is not provided or None, then the current time from the RTC is used.
+   contains: (year, month, mday, hour, minute, second, weekday, yearday, isdst) If secs is not provided or None, then the current time from the RTC is used.

    * year includes the century (for example 2014).